[Intro by Arvind Kumar]

 Collaborating with Arvind was one of the best decisions I made during my MBA journey.
 From our first interaction, his structured and methodical approach stood out.
 He helped me shortlist schools that aligned with my goals and provided insights into crafting tailored applications for each.

-Arvind guided me through essay writing using the CARL (Context-Action-Result-Learning) framework, encouraging me to reflect deeply and bring out the essence of my experiences.
+Arvind guided me through essay writing, encouraging me to reflect deeply and bring out the essence of my experiences.
 We refined each essay through multiple iterations to ensure alignment with each school’s values.
 His attention to detail and commitment to quality made the entire process smooth and focused.